subramv/cms/cran-comments.md

 * win-builder, r-devel

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE (new submission to CRAN).